merveBILGIC/Docs/aspnetcore/signalr/introduction.md

 ASP.NET Core SignalR is a library that simplifies adding real-time web functionality to apps.
 Real-time web functionality enables server-side code to push content to clients instantly.

-Good candidates for SignalR:
+Good candidates for SignalR are:

 * Apps that require high frequency updates from the server.
 Examples are gaming, social networks, voting, auction, maps, and GPS apps.
 * Dashboards and monitoring apps.
 Examples include company dashboards, instant sales updates, or travel alerts.
 * Collaborative apps.
 Whiteboard apps and team meeting software are examples of collaborative apps.
 * Apps that require notifications.
 Social networks, email, chat, games, travel alerts, and many other apps use notifications.

-SignalR provides an API for creating server-to-client [remote procedure calls (RPC)](https://wikipedia.org/wiki/Remote_procedure_call).
-The RPCs call JavaScript functions on clients from server-side .NET Core code.
+SignalR provides an API for creating bidirectional [remote procedure calls (RPC)](https://wikipedia.org/wiki/Remote_procedure_call).
+Clients can call functions defined on the server, and the server can call functions defined on the clients.

 SignalR for ASP.NET Core: